johnfairh/steamworks-swift/README.md

   doing various sync and async tasks.
 * Encrypted app ticket support in separate `SteamworksEncryptedAppTicket` module
 * Separate demo showing encrypted app-ticket stuff, `make run_ticket`
-* Requires Swift 5.7, Xcode 14 beta 4
+* Requires Swift 5.7, Xcode 14
-* The Xcode project basically works, assumes `sdk` exists.
+* The Xcode project basically works.
 SourceKit can manage tab completion even if module interface gen is beyond it
 * Can't get anything out of SteamInput so can't tell if the translation is reasonable :/

 ## Concept